ROCm/rocBLAS/docs/source/Programmers_Guide.rst

-Add new rocBLAS unit test
+Add New rocBLAS Unit Test
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 To add new data-driven tests to the rocBLAS Google Test Framework: